-Kigali Innovation City (KIC) is a flagship, mixed-use smart innovation hub being developed in Kigali, Rwanda in accordance with Rwanda’s National Strategy for Transformation (NST1) and Vision 2050.
+Kigali Innovation City (KIC) is a mixed-use master-planned innovation city being developed in Kigali, Rwanda, in accordance with Rwanda’s National Strategy for Transformation (NST1) and Vision 2050.

-In May 2024, an implementation agreement (IA) was signed by Africa50 with RDB and the government of Rwanda (GoR), granting exclusive rights to develop, operate, and commercialise KIC, marking the next phase of the project development.
+In May 2024, an implementation agreement (IA) was signed by Africa50 with RDB and the Government of Rwanda (GoR), granting exclusive rights to develop, operate and commercialise KIC.

 Kigali Innovation City master plan details

-KIC will span a total area of 61 hectares (151 acres) owned by the GoR within Kigali’s Special Economic Zone.
+KIC will span a total area of 61ha (151 acres) owned by the GoR within Kigali’s Special Economic Zone.

-KICL is responsible for commercialising the project by developing assets and leasing land to external developers for further development, under the KIC master plan.
-The GoR provided the necessary shared infrastructure to KICL.
+KICCL is responsible for commercialising the project by developing assets and leasing land to external developers for further development, under the KIC master plan.
+The GoR provided the necessary shared infrastructure to KICCL.

 The phased implementation of the master plan is strategically designed to align with the project’s objectives and demand forecast.
 The initial phase of the master plan development will primarily focus on the construction of horizontal infrastructure, including roads, drainage systems, street lighting and walkways.